 Sweet basil is an important ingredient in Italian cooking but it is not the only type of of this herb available.
 There are 64 species, all native to the subtropics and tropics and are annuals, evergreen perennials and shrubs.
 They have a simple aromatic leaf and spikes of lipped flowers arranged in whorls.
-Basil requires a protected, warm, sunny site with well drained soil.
+The plants requires a protected, warm, sunny site with well drained soil.
 With the exception of the perennial varietals they are generally treated as annuals and propagated from seed.
 Do not plant seed directly into the garden until the soil warms.
 For an early start, plant into seed trays kept in a warm and protected environment.
 Grow seedlings of smaller varieties in pots or spaced about 30cm apart.
 Larger bush types need spacing of about 45cm.
-Basil cross very readily between varieties.
+The different varieties cross very readily between themselves.

 Water the basil regularly.
 Basil grows rapidly at temperatures in excess of 16°C and is frost sensitive.
 Pinch out flower heads to promote bushy plant growth and to prolong the plant’s reproductive life.
 As a flavour boost, add to the coals of your barbeque.
 For companion planting, plant next to your tomatoes.
 Harvest the mature leaves for fresh use as you need them.
 To dry the leaves, cut bushes at the base and hang out of direct light, then store in an airtight container in a cool place.